sadekunle215-cmd/chatFI/DX-REPORT.md

 ### Portfolio API: 15–55 Second Response Times

 The Portfolio endpoint at `api.jup.ag/portfolio` aggregates across all Jupiter products and is genuinely useful — it's one of my app's marquee features.
-But the response time is brutal.
+But the response time is a bit slow.
 I saw 15 seconds on a good day, 55 seconds on a bad one.

 For a serverless function on Vercel, the default max execution time is 10 seconds.
 I had to explicitly set `maxDuration: 60` in the function config and move the portfolio route to Vercel's extended compute.
-That's not obvious if you're new.

 The bigger problem: there's no streaming or progressive response from the Portfolio endpoint.
 Users see a loading spinner for 55 seconds with no feedback.
 I worked around this by adding a typing animation and status messages ("Fetching your positions…", "Almost there…"), but that's a band-aid.
 A streaming response or a structured partial-result format would make this endpoint dramatically better for production apps.